gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/migration-to-another-server-gij-self-managed.md

 </div>
 <br>

+## Migration to another server when Jira Home is not changed

-## Before you migrate
+### Before you migrate

-1. We recommend Jira admins upgrade to the latest version of [Git Integration for Jira app from the Atlassian Marketplace](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=server&tab=versions).
+We recommend Jira admins to upgrade to the latest version of [Git Integration app from the Atlassian Marketplace](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=server&tab=versions).

-2. Verify that configured integrations and repositories in **Manage Git repositories** screen are correct and index properly.

-3. If you are upgrading the version of Jira during the migration - review the [**Upgrading Jira Applications article from Atlassian**](https://confluence.atlassian.com/adminjiraserver/upgrading-jira-applications-938846936.html).

-4. Backup your Git Integration for Jira integration and repository configurations using the [Export function of the Bulk Change feature](/git-integration-for-jira-data-center/exporting-repository-configuration-via-bulk-change-gij-self-managed/).
+Run the instance for some time (a few days or weeks) and once the testing is stable – then do the migration.

-## Upgrade/migrate
+### Upgrade/migrate

-Follow the [standard instructions from Atlassian for upgrading on the same server](https://confluence.atlassian.com/adminjiraserver/upgrading-jira-applications-938846936.html) (select your Jira version).
+Follow the [standard instructions from Atlassian on migrating to another server](https://confluence.atlassian.com/adminjiraserver073/migrating-jira-applications-to-another-server-861253107.html) (select your Jira version).

+No extra steps are required.

-## After you migrate
+### After you migrate

 Verify that configured integrations and repositories in the **Manage Git repositories** screen are correct and index properly.

+## Migration to another server when Jira home on the new server has exactly the same path

+### Before you migrate

+We recommend Jira admins upgrade to the latest version of [Git Integration app from the Atlassian Marketplace](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=server&tab=versions).

+Run it for some time (a few days) and once the testing is stable – then do the migration.

+### Upgrade/migrate

+Follow the [standard instructions from Atlassian on migrating to another server](https://confluence.atlassian.com/adminjiraserver073/migrating-jira-applications-to-another-server-861253107.html) (select your Jira version).

+No extra steps are required.

+### After you migrate

+Verify that configured integrations and repositories in the Manage Git repositories screen are correct and index properly.

 <p>&nbsp;</p>